 - You can use any combination of fruit but I like to use contrasting colors.

-Gather the ingredients – strawberries, cherries, Wallaby Organic Aussie Style Greek vanilla bean yogurt and granola.
-(1)
+Gather the ingredients – strawberries, cherries, Wallaby organic Greek vanilla bean yogurt and granola.
+(A)

 Dollop yogurt in the bottom of the glasses.
-(2)
+(B)

 Add the pitted and halved cherries on top of the yogurt and sliced strawberries on top of the cherries.
-(3)
+(C)

 All that is left to these yogurt parfaits is to sprinkle more granola on top.

 I hope you enjoyed this yogurt parfait recipe!
-Do yourself a flavor and try the Wallaby Organic Greek Yogurt and Kefir.
+Do yourself a flavor and try the Wallaby Organic Greek Yogurt.
 You won’t be disappointed.
 You’ll be thanking me for introducing you to this awesome brand.

 And as always, may all your dishes be delish!